adrianchifor/arrpc/README.md

 Great choice if you a need a quick, easy and secure RPC setup or you think an HTTP framework or GRPC is too complex for sending messages between two services.

-As [MessagePack](https://msgpack.org/) is cross-platform, you can open TCP connections and send MessagePack-encoded messages from any supported language to the Python `arrpc.Server()`.
+As [MessagePack](https://msgpack.org/) is cross-platform, you can open TCP connections and send MessagePack-encoded messages from any supported language to the `arrpc.Server()`.
 Same goes for the `arrpc.Client()` as long as you have a TCP server listening and understanding MessagePack.

 Features:
 - Efficient serialization of messages with [MessagePack](https://msgpack.org/)
 - Fast and parallel handling of messages with [gevent](http://www.gevent.org/)
 - TCP over TLS
-- Message authentication and authorization
+- Message authentication
 - Retries and timeouts
 - Prometheus metrics

+Benchmarks (using n1-standard-1 VM on GCP):
+- Raw client and server ~ 9000 qps
+  - with TCP/TLS ~ 8700 qps
+  - with TCP/TLS + msg authentication ~ 7400 qps
+  - with TCP/TLS + msg authentication + Prometheus metrics ~ 7100 qps

 ## Install
 ```